fxpineau/mocpy/docs/contribute.rst

     pytest mocpy -v -k <your_test_name>  --profile-svg

-This will generate for you a nice SVG graph telling you how much time functions in your test take
+This will generate for you a nice SVG graph telling you how much time functions in your test take.

 - To build the docs from the repo directory::

     cd docs